 The Surrey Family Information Service provides information, advice and assistance for families, children and young people aged 0 - 19 years old.
 You can contact Surrey FIS for free advice, guidance and information www.surreycc.gov.uk/fis.

 If your child is away from school, could you please ensure that we are informed.
-This may be by phone or by a note.
-A message on the first day of absence is required.
-School registers are inspected regularly by the County EWO.
-You are welcome to e-mail us with details of your child’s absence using firstname.lastname@example.org.
+This may be by phone or by the absence e-mail firstname.lastname@example.org .
+A message is required on each day of absence.
+School registers are inspected regularly by the County EIO.

 All family holidays should be taken during the school holidays.
 Children should only be removed from school during term time under exceptional circumstances.
 (A list of holiday dates is issued at the start of each academic year.)
-Application forms to request Leave of Absence for Exceptional circumstances are available from outside the school office and must be submitted in good notice for the Headteacher’s consideration.
-Please note family holidays during term time will not be authorised.
+Application forms to request a planned absence are available from outside the school office and must be submitted in good notice for the Headteacher’s consideration.
+Please do not expect automatic approval for absences in term time.
 The school has issued a leaflet detailing the effect of absence on a child’s education.
 A copy of this information is available on our website www.hamsey.surrey.sch.uk under School Information and then School Office.

 If your child is unwell at school we do contact you, as, although we do our best, we have no comfortable place for him or her to rest.
 It is, therefore, essential that we are kept up to date with telephone numbers at which you, or a designated person can be contacted.